ONSdigital/dp/training/unit-testing/go-lang/README.md

 Ideally we should only test the portion of the application we are focused on, and shouldn't connect with other areas of a system.
 This can be difficult, and so sometimes different portions of the system are 'mocked'.

 ### Is Unit Testing Ever Pointless?
-Very occasionally Unit Testing can be pointless, as the mockup's required are so complex to write and maintain, that testing these portions another way is more suitable, such as through integration tests, or end-to-end tests, or simply through manual code reviews.
+Very occasionally Unit Testing can be pointless, as the mockup's required are so complex to write and maintain, that testing these portions another way is more suitable, such as through integration tests, or end-to-end tests  , or simply through manual code reviews.

 Also, when creating throw away code, such as for a demo, then Unit Testing may be pointless, as long ask you're sure the code will not see Production.